-- Determinator: Will to use Life Energy or use a Heroic Sacrifice if all else fails.
+- Determinator: Willing to use Life Energy or use a Heroic Sacrifice if all else fails.

-- Disguised in Drag: In the manga, Yusuke pulled this off pretty well and look like quite a convincing girl believe it or not.
+- Disguised in Drag: In the manga, Yusuke pulls this off pretty well and looks like quite a convincing girl, believe it or not.

-- Disappeared Dad: We never hear from or ever see Yusuke's biological father.
+- Disappeared Dad: We never hear from nor see Yusuke's biological father.
 Except in the manga.
 He is in one scene, talking to Atsuko in one of the wrap-up chapters, though he and Yusuke never meet.

 - Diving Save: To rescue the little child in the first episode.

-- Dude, He's Like, In A Coma: Justified, during the time in which Yuusuke was technically dead (although his inert body was given pseudo-life in order to preserve it), Keiko has to kiss him in order to revive him in a kind of spiritual CPR.
+- Dude He's Like In A Coma: Justified.
+During the time in which Yusuke was technically dead (although his inert body was given pseudo-life in order to preserve it), Keiko has to kiss him in order to revive him in a kind of spiritual CPR.